© 2025 All Rights reserved WUSF

 iStockphoto

-In a blistering critique, the state's largest teachers' union said the Florida Legislature and Gov. Ron DeSantis continue "repeated policy failures" to bolster education across the state.
+The state's largest teachers' union said the Florida Legislature and Gov. Ron DeSantis continue "repeated policy failures" to bolster education across the state.

-In a statement released late Friday night, as the 60-day legislative session came to an end, the Florida Education Association said the Legislature and governor's actions have led to a decline in SAT scores and reading and math scores, based on the closely watched data from National Assessment of Educational Progress.
-And a teacher and staff shortage has left the state without "qualified, highly trained educators in their classrooms."
+In a statement released late Friday, as the 60-day legislative session ended, the Florida Education Association said the Legislature and governor's actions have led to a decline in SAT scores and reading and math scores, based on data from National Assessment of Educational Progress.

-The FEA reported in January that nearly 3,200 teacher vacancies statewide and a rise in the hiring of uncertified teachers.
+The union also said a teacher and staff shortage has left the state without "qualified, highly trained educators in their classrooms."
+The FEA reported in January nearly 3,200 teacher vacancies statewide and a rise in the hiring of uncertified teachers.

-The FEA said the state is not paying salaries to keep up with inflation, noting that Florida — for the second year in a row — ranked at the bottom in average teacher pay.
+The FEA said the state is not paying teacher salaries to keep up with inflation, noting that Florida — for the second year in a row — ranked at the bottom in average teacher pay.

 "We need common sense solutions to public education issues," the FEA said.
 "Florida needs a new direction."